zachvalenta/jvns.ca/content/post/2017-11-20-how-do-users-and-groups-work-.markdown

 ### how users and groups checks are done

-They key new insight for me was pretty simple!
+The key new insight for me was pretty simple!
 The chapter starts out by saying that user and group IDs are **attributes of the process**:

 * real user ID and group ID;